FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

-To better understand the behavior of our model under different temporal horizons, we conduct a case study on the METR-LA dataset using two evaluation configurations: (1) all 207 sensors with a 24-step horizon; and (2) 9 sensors with the full 288-step horizon.
-Figure~\ref{fig:metrla_case} presents the performance comparison under the point-wise missing pattern with a 10\% missing rate, evaluated across four metrics: MAE, RMSE, CRPS, and MAPE.
-Each subfigure compares model performance across the two settings and also includes the performance difference between the long- and short-horizon configurations.
-Specifically, for each method and metric we compute the absolute performance difference ($\Delta = \text{Score}_{T=288} - \text{Score}_{T=24}$) to highlight sensitivity to sequence length.
+To better understand model behavior under different horizon and dimensionality settings, we conduct a case study on METR-LA with two configurations: (1) all 207 sensors with a 24-step horizon, and (2) 9 sensors with the full 288-step horizon.
+Figure~\ref{fig:metrla_case} presents the performance comparison under the point-wise missing pattern with a 10\% missing rate, evaluated across MAE, RMSE, CRPS, and MAPE.
+Each subfigure compares the two configurations and highlights the performance gap between them.
+Specifically, we compute $\Delta = \text{Score}_{T=288,D=9} - \text{Score}_{T=24,D=207}$ as a diagnostic measure of performance change across the two configurations.
+Although the two settings differ in both horizon length and dimensionality, this comparison provides a diagnostic view of model stability under a substantial change in temporal context.

-Across all four metrics, FADTI exhibits a markedly smaller performance drop when moving from the short to the long horizon than competing methods, suggesting stronger long-term temporal modeling.
-This case study indicates that FADTI remains robust in long-range imputation settings.
+Across all four metrics, FADTI shows a smaller performance change across the two configurations than competing methods, suggesting better stability under this diagnostic change in horizon length and dimensionality.